-Members or their designate (as indicated in writing) are allowed access to their own records in accordance with FARPA and the Freedom of Information & Protection of Privacy Act on written request addressed to the Registrar.
-Records are made available either in person by pre-arranged appointment, or by mail.
+Members or their designate (as indicated in writing) are allowed access to their own records in accordance with FARPA and the Freedom of Information & Protection of Privacy Act through written request addressed to the Registrar.
+Records are made available either in person by pre-arranged appointment, or by mail or email.